Geovation/catalyst-deployment/README.md

 ### Calling the API

-- Links to the various resources, including the Lambda Function and the Gateway API, can be viewed by selecting the Resource Group from the (Resource Groups service)[https://portal.azure.com/#browse/resourcegroups].
+- Links to the various resources, including the Lambda Function and the Gateway API, can be viewed by selecting the Resource Group from the [Resource Groups service](https://portal.azure.com/#browse/resourcegroups).
 - In the left panel, under 'Settings' > 'deployments', you can select the deployment and view deployment details.
 - From the deployment overview, in the left panel, under 'Outputs', you can view names of resources, as well as the root URLs for the two APIs.
 - For use of the API, please see the documentation under the [catalyst-ngd-wrappers-azure](https://github.com/Geovation/catalyst-ngd-wrappers-azure) repository.